hylandtechoutreach/coding-activities/HtmlCssLesson.md

 1. Type in `color`, followed by a colon (`:`)
 1. Make a space, and type in a new color (like `red`) followed by a semi-colon (`;`)

-Run the code, and verify that the text color changes!
+Save the code, and verify that the text color changes!

 Note that every CSS _property_ follows the same structure: property name, colon, property value, semi-colon.